daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D35-36: Oct 1-2 2017

+**Today's Progress**: Okay, so I took a break.
+I was frustrated with not knowing how to solve the weather project and couldn't get past the roadblock.
+There's been a lot happening (I quit my job).
+I finally sucked it up and took the opportunity yesterday to go to an FCC meetup.
+While it wasn't overly helpful code-wise, it gave me a little push so I'm back into it today.

+**Thoughts:** I'll get there.

 ## R1D34: Sept 13 2017

 **Today's Progress**: Going through the callback classes on TeamTreehouse.
 I'm not sure I get it yet but I'm definitely in a better spot to look at my weather project.
 I'll keep learning and checking back with it.